Robb Stark – Night’s Silver Wolf King

 - Renly’s shade returns from the grave to lead the Tyrell army against Stannis in the Battle of the Blackwater – of course Renly’s part was played by Garlan Tyrell dressed up in the dead king’s armour.

 Cleon the Great names himself king in Astapor after killing the members of the ruling council installed by Daenerys.
 He is defeated at the Battle of the Horns of Hazzat and slain by his own men when he commands them to march on Yunkai.
-The Yunkai’i besiege Astapor, plunging the city into further mayhem, murder and starvation.
-The Green Grace then has a vision of King Cleon the Great (also known as the Butcher King) delivering Astapor from its enemies.
-The king’s body is exhumed, clad in armour and strapped onto a horse to lead a new set of ill-prepared Unsullied to break the siege.
-The ruse is revealed when Caggo of the Windblown fights his way through to Cleon the corpse, cutting him open from shoulder to hip with a blow of his curved Valyrian steel arakh.
+The Yunkai’i besiege Astapor, plunging the city into further mayhem.
+Acting on a vision from the Green Grace, King Cleons body is exhumed and strapped to a horse to lead an ill-prepared army of Unsullied into battle.
+Caggo of the Windblown fights his way through to Cleon the corpse, cutting him open from shoulder to hip with a blow of his curved Valyrian steel arakh.

 Prince Aegon Targaryen, son of Rhaegar Targaryen, believed to have been brutally killed in infancy by Gregor Clegane during the sack of King’s Landing turns up 17 years later to lead the Golden Company into battle in a bid to retake the Iron Throne.

-Aegor Rivers, known as Bittersteel, founder of the Golden Company and half-brother to greenseer Bloodraven is perhaps less obvious but very relevant to the theme.
-He may not have been a king but he fought and conspired to place a series of Blackfyres (Targaryen bastards legitimized by King Aegon the Unworthy) on the Iron Throne.
+Aegor Rivers, known as Bittersteel, founder of the Golden Company and half-brother to greenseer Bloodraven is less obvious but relevant to the theme.
+He was not a king but he fought and conspired to place a series of Blackfyres on the Iron Throne.
 When those attempts failed, he swore to one day return to Westeros to place a Blackfyre on the throne.
-His dying command offers a poignant ghostly analogy to dead generals accompanying an army: he commanded the men of the Golden Company to clean the flesh off his skull, dip it in gold and carry it before them into battle.
+His dying command is a poignant ghostly analogy to dead generals leading an army: he commanded the men of the Golden Company to clean the flesh off his skull, dip it in gold and carry it before them into battle.
 Since then, the gilded skulls of all deceased leaders of the Golden Company are carried forth into battle.
-Here we have an army actually led by dead leaders.
+Here we have an army symbolically led by dead leaders.

 Then of course there is Jon’s dream, searching for his father in the Crypts – Robb is alive and well at this point in time.
 The dream occurs the night before he says his vows to become a sworn brother of the NW.